 New opportunities and a changing startup ecosystemSince the burst of the asset bubble in the early 1990s and the following period of slow economic growth with several recessions, a slow economic structural shift can be observed that has contributed to building a better environment for establishing ventures in Japan.
 A new breed of young entrepreneurs who grew up in Japan’s slow-growth era is emerging.
 The performance crisis of large firms has made it less attractive to work there, and many startups today have been founded by elite university graduates.
 Even though the venture capital market is still small compared to other countries, it is steadily growing.
 The rise of independent venture capital funding and the participation of large corporations in venture capital have stimulated entrepreneurship.
 Established companies no longer see startups as investments, they also start to view them as possible partners in tech to help their core business.
 Seeking open innovation, many large corporations have established corporate venture capital funds.
 Moreover, the Japanese government is eager to support young entrepreneurs by promoting cooperation between startups and larger firms and setting up funds and other financial incentives to spark investments.

-As of 2018, Japan has produced two unicorns and the government is aiming to raise this number to 20 by 2023.
-The first unicorn was Mercari, an online marketplace app for secondhand goods, followed by the deep learning startup Preferred Networks, even valued higher at over two billion US dollars.
-High-growth ventures have also emerged in biotech, gaming, media, logistics, FinTech and artificial intelligence, with Tokyo still being the largest focal point.
-However, other cities are appearing on the scene: the southern Japanese city Fukuoka, for example, has recorded the highest ratio of new business starts and the second-highest rate of ventures closing.
+As of 2020, Japan had produced three unicorns and the government is aiming to raise this number to 20 by 2023.
+The first unicorn was Mercari, an online marketplace app for secondhand goods, followed by the deep learning startup Preferred Networks, even valued higher at over three billion U.S. dollars, and SmartNews.
+High-growth ventures have also emerged in fintech, artificial intelligence (AI), and SaaS (software as a service), with Tokyo still being the geographical center for startups.
+However, other cities are appearing on the scene: the southern Japanese city Fukuoka, for example, that had been selected National Strategic Special Zone for Global Startups and Job Creation in 2014, has recorded the highest ratio of new business starts.